 Every young boy’s dream, the Raleigh Chopper (with three-speed Sturmey Archer hub and a T-Bar gear stick) was the coolest bike to be seen on.
-Styled on the dragster, with a long seat and larger back wheels, it was the first designer bike for kids, and possibly the ugliest and most unstable bicycle of all time.
+Styled on the dragster motorbikes of the 1960s, with a long seat and larger back wheel, it was the first designer bike for kids – also possibly the most unstable bicycle of all time.

-A triumph of style over ability, the Raleigh Chopper was released in 1970 – covered in knobs and whistles that didn’t really do anything, except the gear lever that made you fall off when changing gear!
+A triumph of style over ability, the Raleigh Chopper was covered in knobs and whistles that didn’t really do anything, except the gear lever that made you fall off when changing gear.

 As motorcycle stuntman, Evel Knievel’s popularity reached its height, Chopper even released a Knievel bike – complete with a fake exhaust pipe.

-The Chipper (with detachable crossbar) arrived in 1971 for girls, and the Tomahawk for younger boys came in 1972.
+The Chipper (with a detachable crossbar) arrived in 1971 for girls, and the Tomahawk for younger boys came in 1972.
 A Chopper Sprint was also released, complete with drop handlebars, but was scrapped a year later.